Self-Infilling Code Generation: Self-infilling Code Generation

 \subsection{FIM Training Entails Self-infilling}

 \paragraph{Fill-in-the-middle (FIM) Training.} Throughout this work, we focus on code language models with causal decoder-only Transformers \citep{vaswani2017attention,radford2018gpt}, which are currently the dominant paradigm at large scale.
 Most of these language models are trained with conventional left-to-right next token prediction \citep{radford2018gpt,radford2019gpt2}.
-Despite compelling performance \citep{austin2021program,chen2021codex,nijkamp2022codegen}, such training objective only permits left-to-right generation for downstream applications and restricts more versatile generation tasks like infilling, which necessitates a non-causal (or bidirectional) context.
-A recent practice to address this limitation is training the language model with the \emph{Fill-In-the-Middle} (FIM) objective \citep{bavarian2022fim}, which is extensively employed in recent open-sourced code models \citet{allal2023santacoder,li2023starcoder,roziere2023codellama}.
-FIM randomly splits input raw code into three pieces (\pprefix, \pmiddle, \psuffix) and rearranges them to form a permuted sequence \texttt{[<PRE>;prefix;<SUF>;suffix;<MID>;middle;<EOT>]}, where \texttt{;} denotes the concatenation and particular sentinel tokens are interleaved to mark the start and the end of each section.\footnote{An alternative arrangement, known as the SPM mode \citep{bavarian2022fim}, structures the pieces as \texttt{[<PRE>;<SUF>;suffix;<MID>;prefix;middle;<EOT>]} to improve key-value caching performance.
-However, this permutation is not as useful in our setting, because we would like to generate the suffix conditioned on the prefix context.} The model is then optimized to predict tokens in the standard left-to-right auto-regressive manner but under this altered sequence order.
+Despite compelling performance \citep{austin2021program,chen2021codex,nijkamp2023codegen}, such training objective only permits left-to-right generation for downstream applications and restricts more versatile generation tasks like infilling, which necessitates a non-causal (or bidirectional) context.
+A recent practice to address this limitation is training with the \emph{Fill-In-the-Middle} (FIM) objective \citep{bavarian2022fim}, which is extensively employed in recent code models \citep{allal2023santacoder,li2023starcoder,roziere2023codellama}.
+FIM randomly splits input raw code into three pieces (\pprefix, \pmiddle, \psuffix) and rearranges them to form a permuted sequence \texttt{[<PRE>;prefix;<SUF>;suffix;<MID>; middle;<EOT>]}, where \texttt{;} denotes concatenation and particular sentinel tokens are interleaved to mark the boundary of each piece.\footnote{An alternative format, known as the SPM mode \citep{bavarian2022fim}, structures the pieces as { \texttt{[<PRE>;<SUF>; suffix;<MID>;prefix;middle;<EOT>]}}.
+However, this permutation is not as useful in our setting, because we would like the suffix to be conditioned on the prefix context.} The model is then optimized to maximize the factorized likelihood $p(\texttt{prefix})p(\texttt{suffix}\mid \texttt{prefix}) p(\texttt{middle}\mid \texttt{prefix}, \texttt{suffix})$ with each modeled in a standard left-to-right auto-regressive manner.